Sunrise at Wineglass Bay

 The Wineglass Bay and Hazards Beach Circuit is the premier family hike in Freycinet National Park.
 The national park sits on Tasmania's East Coast on a low marshy isthmus.

-The carpark for this popular trail is easily identified and that's where you'll find the trailhead.
+The carpark for this popular trail is easily identified, and that's where you'll find the trailhead.
 The beginning of the trail snakes its way through bushland while softly rising to the saddle between Mount Mayson and Mount Amos.
-Here you'll find the steep climb up to Wineglass Bay lookout which gives the hike it's only elevation gain.
+Here, you'll find the steep climb up to Wineglass Bay lookout, which gives the hike its only elevation gain.
 This short detour is well worth the view of the bay from above.
 You'll be able to peer into the crystal clear waters from the lookout to see dark reefs and rocks interrupting azure blue waters.

 The trail then cuts across the national park's isthmus on a flat, well-maintained trail that becomes an occasional Boardwalk.
 It'll take you about 45 minutes to reach Hazards Beach where you'll be rewarded with a more secluded area that is just as beautiful as Wineglass Bay.